cuinjune/image-puzzle/README.md

 Here's the [Live Demo on Glitch](https://cuinjune-image-puzzle.glitch.me/).

-I used the [CSS Scroll Snap](https://drafts.csswg.org/css-scroll-snap/) feature based on [this documentation](https://developers.google.com/web/updates/2018/07/css-scroll-snap).
+For the interactivity, I used the [CSS Scroll Snap](https://drafts.csswg.org/css-scroll-snap/) feature based on [this documentation](https://developers.google.com/web/updates/2018/07/css-scroll-snap).

 Although it was pretty straightforward to use, I think there are some problems that need to be addressed.
 For example, the scrolling of one element stops as soon as the other element is being scrolled.
 I fixed this behavior by force snapping the scrolled elements whenever a new touch is detected but this is not ideal.